ebebbington/chatsterisk/README.md

 ---

+> :warning: **Archived**: This project is archived because I don't need it as a learning resource anymore, but a lot of parts are still good to reference, such as: Asterisk (setup, making video calls) and WebRTC (video chat app).

 VoIP application ran using: Drash and Asterisk, to make and demonstrate voice calls using asterisk.
 Also acts as a training project for Drash, Sockets and Asterisk